tobleron/putty-vim-production-defaults/README.md

 # putty-vim-production-defaults
 These repositories aim to provide production ready color scheme defaults for both Putty &amp; Vim

 The vim colorscheme paragold.vim is based on paramount.vim.
-It is a minimal theme which intends to focus on what matters.
+It is a minimal theme which intends to highlight text that matters.
 The main difference between paramount and paragold is the main highlight color, which is gold-yellow instead of purple.

 ### How to install paragold.vim colorscheme for vim on Linux###